 Make sure the loaf pan is very generously greased - this will keep the banana bread from sticking to the pan.

 Be careful not to over mix the batter when mixing the flour in.
 I try to gently fold it in until almost all the flour is combined.

-Make your own buttermilk by adding 2 tablespoon of lemon juice or vinegar to 1 cup of milk.
+Make your own buttermilk by adding 2 tbsp. of lemon juice or vinegar to 1 cup of milk.

 Use a toothpick to determine doneness.
 Stick it in the middle of the loaf.
 If it comes out clean, it's done.
 If it still has batter on it, cook it another 3-5 minutes and try again until a toothpick comes out clean.

 To Freeze: Wrap it tightly in aluminum foil and store in a freezer bag in the freezer for up to 3 months.
 To thaw, unwrap the bread and place it on a baking rack at room temperature to thaw.